gitcordier/ReversePolishNotationParser/README.md

 For instance, '1 2 + 3 +' reads off '3 3 +', which means '3 + 3' in regular
 notation.
 The algorithm is then iterative, straightforward, and naive:
-There are no recurstack-like abstractions, nor recursive calls.
+There are no stack-like abstractions, nor recursive calls.

 Human-readable structures (namely, dictionaries) were preferred.
 In other words, figures like x[i][1] are discarded in favor of the more self-